peteroupc/peteroupc.github.io/bernreq.md

 - The class has only functions with Lipschitz continuous $r$-th derivative where $r$ is 2 to 5.
 - The approximating polynomials are based on a linear combination or iterated Boolean sum of Bernstein polynomials (Butzer 1953; Micchelli 1973).
 Examples: $B_n(2 f - B_n(f))$ and $r$ is 3 or 4, or $B_n(B_n(B_n(f))+3(f-B_n(f)))$ and $r$ is 5 or 6, where $B_n(f)$ is the Bernstein polynomial of degree $n$ of a function $f$.
 (See Güntürk and Li 2021.)
-- The approximating polynomial is a linear operator that is not positive and preserves polynomials of a higher degree than linear functions (e.g., the operator studied by Tachev (2022) preserves quadratic functions).
+- The approximating polynomial is a linear operator that is not positive and preserves polynomials of a higher degree than linear functions (e.g., the operators studied by Tachev (2022) and Han (2003)).

 <a id=Solving_the_Bernoulli_factory_problem_with_polynomials></a>
 ### Solving the Bernoulli factory problem with polynomials